 Throughout the year, the Zoo offers fun and interesting themed events to encourage guests to visit.
 These events could not happen without the helping hands and smiling faces of Zoo volunteers.
-From temporary tattoos to craft assistants, story readers to wine pourers, costume wearers to registration helpers, each event has its wish list of specialized assistance.
+From wine pourers to education and craft assistants, each event has its wish list of specialized assistance.
 This is a terrific way to be involved with the Zoo without a big commitment of time.
-Complete an application.

 This is the ultimate “people person” position.
 Spend half of a three-hour shift greeting guests as they enter the Zoo, helping them get oriented to the map, the facilities and any special events.
 The rest of the time is spent walking the Zoo looking for ways to help guests.

 This is one of the most critical positions in the Zoo.
 While helping with crowd control in the busy Frederick and Barbara Erb Polar Passage, these volunteers enjoy quality time with the polar bears and seal residents in this award-winning habitat.